LICENSING FOR OFFICIALS

 Step 1.
 Create a membership account once you have a member profile that includes all of your personal details go to step 2.

 Step 2.
-Add and pay for your officiating license: go to the licencing tab and select 'Add Licence' then select from the drop-down menu the role you are licencing as.
+Add and pay for your officiating licence: go to the licencing tab and select 'Add Licence' then select from the drop-down menu the role you are licencing as.
 Then select the level you are officiating at.
-National is Senior NBL plus all other competitions.
-Regional all competitions below Senior NBL.
+National is Senior NBL (NBL1, WNBL1, NBL2, WNBL2, NBL3) plus all other competitions.
+Regional all competitions below Senior NBL (including NBL conference and all junior NBL).

 Step 3.
 Upload your Passport Style Photo and your identification documents.
 You can use your mobile device for your photo I.D.
 Your identification document needs to be your passport or birth certificate.

 Step 5.
-Safeguarding self-declaration form (SG1) There is a self-declaration form available to download in your membership profile.
+Safeguarding self-declaration form (SG1) There is a self-declaration form (word document) available to download in your membership profile.
+This applies to licesec officials of all ages.
 Please download and complete this form, then upload the completed copy to your profile.

 Step 6.
-Criminal records check (DBS) You are required to have an enhanced DBS check every three years.
+Criminal records check completed by the Data Barring Service (DBS).
+If you are 16 years old and above, you are required to have an enhanced DBS check every three years.
 Basketball England must be able to check your DBS status every three years which means you need to re-apply for an enhanced DBS certificate when you have held your certificate for 2.5 years, unless you have already subscribed to the update service.
 We recommend you apply through Basketball England for the check.
 You can apply for a new certificate when you apply for a license by emailing [email protected] or registering your details with a local DBS verifier.

 Basketball England is committed to safeguarding the welfare of children and adults at risk in basketball.
 Our Safeguarding Policy, Adults at Risk Policy & Regulations set out the key principles that our organisation adheres to as well as providing best practice guidance.
 We also have guidance for our clubs, parents, players, staff and welfare officers.